 - 1. The student is currently receiving aid under Article IV of the Illinois Public Aid Code - 2.
-The student is currently eligible for free or reduced priced meals
+The family income worksheet indicates eligibility.

 Students are responsible for the care and condition of rented textbooks and other materials charged to them.
 If the books are damaged beyond reasonable wear while in their possession, or if they are lost, the student must pay for the book.
 Unnecessary marks or torn pages should be erased or repaired immediately.
 Students are asked not to carry paper and pencils/pens in their books.
 Grades and transcripts of students will be withheld until payment is made for unreasonable damage to books or lost books.